 - Fruits: cranberries, blueberries, huckleberries

-- Trees: evergreens, beech, willow, oak, dogwood
+- Trees: evergreen perennial, beech, willow, oak, dogwood

 - Flowering plants: azaleas, rhododendrons, hydrangeas, camellias, daffodils